DocCyblade/abssctl/docs/source/overview.rst

 The Pre-Alpha milestone focuses solely on repository infrastructure.
 Alpha builds will deliver functional commands for version management, instance provisioning, and state inspection.

+The first Alpha deliverable is ``abssctl config show``, which exposes the effective configuration after merging defaults, ``/etc`` settings, and environment overrides.